Syntax

 - `default`: as described above.

-- `continue`: remember that an error occurred, continue execution but exit the program with the exit code that would have been raised during default behavior.
+- `continue`: remember that an error occurred, continue execution but exit the program with the exit code that would have been raised during default behaviour.

 - `ignore`: ignore the error and forget it ever occurred.